Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boise State's games this season have gone over 48 points four of 10 times.
+- Boise State and its opponents have gone over the current 48-point total in four of 10 games (40%) this season.

-- The two teams combine to average 43.3 points per game, 4.7 less than the over/under in this contest.
+- The two teams combine to score 43.3 points per game, 4.7 less than the total in this contest.

-- These two squads combine to allow 47 points per game, 1.0 fewer than this contest's over/under.
+- These two squads combine to surrender 47 points per game, 1.0 fewer than this contest's over/under.

-- Broncos games this season feature an average total of 58.4 points, a number 10.4 points higher than Saturday's over/under.
+- The Broncos and their opponents have scored an average of 58.4 points per game in 2021, 10.4 more than Saturday's total.

-- The 48 total in this game is 0.4 points higher than the 47.6 average total in Lobos games this season.

 Boise State Stats and Trends

-- Boise State has six wins against the spread in 10 games this year.

-- Boise State's games this year have hit the over on only two of 10 set point totals (20%).
+- Boise State's games this year have gone over the point total just two times in 10 opportunities (20%).

-- Boise State is 5-1 against the spread and 4-2 overall this season when the team notches more than 26.9 points.
+- When Boise State scores more than 26.9 points, it is 5-1 against the spread and 4-2 overall.

-- When Boise State amasses over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Boise State churns out more than 349.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Broncos have turned the ball over 11 times this season, one fewer than the Lobos have forced (12).
+- The Broncos have 11 giveaways this season, while the Lobos have 12 takeaways .

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.